Getting Started

 Head to swashbuckler.quest to get started.
 You can:

-- Create an account with email and password to sync your data and unlock collaboration features
+- Create an account with an invite code and email/password (or Google/GitHub) to sync your data and unlock collaboration features

 - Continue as guest to try everything locally — your data stays in the browser with no account required